jairuss0/DoodleDuel---a-Skirbble-clone-using-Java/README.md

      ```

 ### HOW TO PLAY THE GAME?
-* for the game to be played, players must be in the _same network connection_
+-for the game to be played, players must be in the _same network connection_

 * Server Responsibility: The players must know your IP and Port.
 To know your IP
   1. Go to your Operating system command line or terminal